the-louie/instagram-feed/README.txt

 == Changelog ==
 = 1.11.3 =
 * Fix: Escaped single quotes causing a JSON parse error under certain circumstances.
+* Fix: Translatable code errors in the admin area causing some text to not be translatable.

 = 1.11.2 =
 * Fix: Unable to connect new accounts due to changes with Instagram's API.
 Remote requests to connect accounts are now made server-side.